Image

 Phase N/A

-• Participants must agree to let their data be used for this study.
+• Participants must agree to use their data for the study.

-• The study excludes those who don't want to participate or are under legal protection.
+• Women who do not wish to participate or are under legal guardianship cannot join.

 Study details